How To Keep Warm (Without Overheating) On Cold Winter Nights

 The Best Cold-Weather Bedding

-Now that you know all about the benefits of temperature-regulating materials, you likely want to start shopping for better bedding!
+Now that you know all about the benefits of temperature-regulating materials, you likely want to start shopping for better bedding.
+There are so many options to consider such as duvet vs comforter, bamboo vs cotton and foam pillow vs. feather pillow.

 When looking for new bed sheets, blankets, comforters, or duvet covers, look for these temperature-regulating characteristics: